timg456789/journal/README.md

 Documents are encrypted with [AES](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) after uploading to S3.
 AES was chosen over other encryption algorithms, because AES is supported by [cross-region replication](http://docs.aws.amazon.com/AmazonS3/latest/dev/crr-what-is-isnot-replicated.html).
 KMS isn't.
 The hash in the document is made up as shown below.

     hash = md5(content + timestamp)

-### Elastic Document Hash

-The hashes are to be pulled from elastic and their integrity monitored in a strong, but non-blocking way.

-    Document hash -> Hash of first doc
-    Document hash -> Hash of first doc + hash of second doc

 ## Supported Browsers (Latest Version)
 Safari
 Chrome

-HTML5 for basic functionality

-## Save Routine

-Documents are first saved to local storage then deployed to s3.
-If s3 can't be reached, then the documents will be deployed later.
-When the documents are later deployed, the text will be deployed using whatever the current configuration is with the time from the original save.

 ### Save Legend